 The Shift from Surviving to Thriving in the 2021 Workplace

-The year of 2020 has taught us many significant lessons.
+The last year has taught us many significant lessons.
 Massive change and chaos has, in many ways, made us stronger and more adaptable.
-As you close out 2020 and look ahead, take inventory of your year and consider critical ways you can demonstrate greater value in your career in 2021 and beyond.
+As you reflect, take inventory of your year and consider critical ways you can demonstrate greater value in your career in 2021 and beyond.

 Below is a transcript excerpted from a virtual panel of consultants in a webinar facilitated by MATRIX in December 2020.
 Watch the full recording of the webinar here.